Simultaneous upper triangular forms for commuting operators in a finite von Neumann algebra

 The above lemma shows that $\mu_0$ is a so-called pre-measure on the algebra $\Afr_0$.
 Now an application of Carath\'eodory's Extension Theorem (see Theorem~1.11 and Proposition~1.13 of~\cite{F99}) yields the following: \begin{prop} There is a unique Borel probability measure $\nu_T$ on $Z$ extending $\mu_0$, defined by, for every Borel subset $E\subseteq Z$,

 \end{prop}

 \begin{defi} The measure $\nu_T$ from Proposition~\ref{prop:nuT} is the {\em joint Brown measure} of the tuple $T=(T_i)_{i\in I}$.
 We consider it to be a Borel probability measure on $\Cpx^I$ by defining $\nu_T(X)=\nu_T(X\cap Z)$ for Borel sets $X\subseteq\Cpx^I$.
-It is (in the case of $I$ finite) the same as the measure constructed by Schultz~\cite{S06}, as is apparent from her Theorem~\ref{thm:Schultz}. \end{defi}
+It is (in the case of $I$ finite) the same as the measure constructed by Schultz~\cite{S06}, as is apparent from Theorem~\ref{thm:Schultz} of this paper, which is from~\cite{S06}. \end{defi}